antarctica/bas-style-kit-docs/site/_core/buttons.md

 <code>&lt;a&gt;</code> or <code>&lt;input&gt;</code> elements can be used as well, but may not look right.

 You **must** pick a [variant]({{ '/core/buttons/#variants' | prepend: site.baseurl }}){: .alert-link } for each button,
 otherwise it will look strange.
-I.e. it is not enough to use `.btn .btn-bsk` on its own.
+It is not enough to use `.btn .btn-bsk` on its own.
 {: .alert .alert-warning }

 Always use `.btn-bsk` and `.btn` together so that Style Kit specific styles are applied.